yadev64/Android-Sensor-Data-Collector/README.md

 1. Clone the repo to your local machine
 2. Open Android Studio and open this project

 Now, you can edit the code and run it from here.
 To run the project, just hit run on the specified device.

+### How to use?

+Once you open the app, just click the toggle button at the bottom.
+It will start the data capture process and write all the data into a CSV file.
+To get the CSV file, just go to your local storage of your android device > Android > Data, in here, select the folder for DC application.
+In there, you'll find the CSV file.

 ### Known Bugs